 Boichuk received a leave of absence to visit his daughter in another country for his role in the successful operation.

-Dreams of and a return to the circus ring
+Dreams of victory and a return to the circus ring

 Boichuk, despite his current role as tank crewman in the Ukrainian army, dreams of returning to his career in circus after Ukraine’s win.
 He believes Ukrainian circus artists are unique professionals that deserve protection and recognition.